EBVcube/EBVCube-format/README.md

 | lat | long_name | 'lat' |CF|No|-|

 ### 2.7 Temporal attributes
+The [time](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#time-coordinate) is a coordinate variables.
+This one-dimensional vector is based on the time dimension.
+It holds the 'days since 1860' as integer values.
+These attributes cannot be found in the JSON files.

 |Level |Attribute|Comment|Convention|User Input|Mandatory|
 | --- |  --- | --- | --- |--- | --- |
 | time | axis | Fixed value:  'T' | CF |No|-|